Dehumidifiers & laundry... how to cut both drying times AND costs

 A dehumidifier that switches off after as set number of hours is a really good way to keep control of costs.

-If you are thinking of buying a dehumidifier, it is important to know that there are two main technology types.
+If you are thinking of buying a full size dehumidifier, it is important to know that there are two main technology types.
 It will always be clear in marketing literature and in instruction manuals which type they are:

 Compressor dehumidifiers - these are the most common.
 They are not so efficient at cooler room temperatures.
 The ideal is above 20C.
 They start to become pretty costly and slow to do their job below 15C, and will be virtually useless when it is 5C or colder.
 They are REALLY efficient the warmer the room above 20C, (much more efficient than desiccant dehumidifiers).